ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

   -u, --user-data string                                The user data passed into the instance.
 Strings and file names are supported.
 File names must be prepended with "@".
       --user-tags strings                               Comma separated list of user tags to be attached to the instance.
   -v, --volumes strings                                 Comma separated list of volume identifiers or names to associate with the instance.
+      --vpmem-volumes strings                           Comma separated list of vPMEM volume names and sizes to associate with the instance.
+                                                        The maximum number of vPMEM volumes for SAP instances is 1.
 ```

 **Examples**: